 Jaguar shamans were said to shapeshift from human form into jaguars and back.
 In addition, as mentioned earlier, the jaguar was viewed as a guardian spirit, or nagual, who protected the shaman from evil spirits when he entered the supernatural world.

 However, were-jaguars were very specific.
-There were most-often depicted as babies in the arms of a young man.
+They were most-often depicted as babies, or cubs, in the arms of a young man.

 The Jaguar, Royalty, and the Military